YBJ0000/YBJ0000/README.md

 ### 🧑‍💻 About Me

-I’m a highly adaptable Full Stack Developer with experience building scalable web apps using modern frameworks and cloud tools like React, Next.js, Node.js, Docker, and AWS EC2.
-I enjoy working across both frontend and backend, and I thrive in cross-functional teams where I can solve real-world problems with clean, scalable code.
+Highly adaptable Full Stack Developer with DevOps proficiency, experienced in building and deploying scalable web applications using React, Node.js, Next.js.
+Skilled in modern development workflows with Git, Docker and cloud platforms such as AWS EC2.
+Excellent problem-solving and communication skills, with experience working in cross-functional teams to deliver high-quality solutions.

 ---